-- The ACNC Governance Standards are a set of five core minimum standards that deal with how charities are run.
+- The ACNC Governance Standards are a set of six core minimum standards that deal with how charities are run.

 - Generally, the standards require charities to keep operating lawfully and with a charitable purpose, and be run in an accountable and responsible way.

 Purposes and not-for-profit nature

 - demonstrate they are not-for-profit with a charitable purpose (generally speaking, an aim or objective) and that they are working towards that charitable purpose.

 - share with the public information about their charitable purpose.

 Your small charity can meet this standard by:

 - including charitable purpose and not-for-profit clauses in your governing documents – also known as an organisation’s constitution or trust deed – and then uploading those documents to the ACNC’s Charity Register.